gamesmaster3000x/RF_ASM/Crimson/Resources/Documentation/Stack.md

 ## Stack Frame
 The contents of the stack are stored in stack frames.
-A new stack frame is started when the program temporarily jumps to another subroutine/function and will need to restore its previous state upon returning.
+A new stack frame is started when the program enters a new scope, such as when it temporarily jumps to another subroutine/function and will need to restore its previous state upon returning.

  | Size | Purpose |